kojiwell/deploy_havana/README.rst

 * Bads
    * The document is unfinished, and the scripts are beta forever.
    * Each step makes something good.
-However, going to the next step will make some additional process.
+However, going to the next step will make some additional work.
 For example, when you enable ssl on keystone later, you need to delete the keystone endpoint and relegister it with https.
    * Best-effort in a lot of ways.